aurelia/aurelia/docs/user-docs/developer-guides/the-template-compiler.md

 ### Supported hooks

-* **beforeCompile**: this hook will be invoked right before the template compiler starts the compilation.
+* **compiling**: this hook will be invoked right before the template compiler starts the compilation of a template.
 Use this hooks if there needs to be some changes to a template before any compilation.

 ### Hooks invocation order